matsumoto23/FalCAuN-with-SGA/docker/README.md

 Docker
 ======

 This directory contains `Dockerfile` to run FalCAuN-with-SGA on Docker.
-We test this environment on Windows 11/x64.
+This environment has been tested on Windows 11/x64.

 How to build
 ------------